-Charleston’s walled garden was created by Vanessa Bell and Duncan Grant to designs by Roger Fry.
+Charleston’s walled garden was created by Vanessa Bell and Duncan Grant following designs by Roger Fry.
 Together they transformed vegetable plots and hen runs, essential to the household during the First World War, into a quintessential painters’ garden, mixing Mediterranean influences with cottage garden planting.
 Part of the garden’s sense of luxuriance and surprise comes from the variety of sculpture it contains.
-Classical forms sit side by side with life size works by Quentin Bell, mosaic pavements and tile-edged pools. [photograph (c) Harpur on behalf of Charleston Trust]
+Classical forms sit side by side with life size works by Quentin Bell, mosaic pavements and tile-edged pools.

 Entry to the Charleston Garden is included with any ticket for the House.
 Garden only tickets do not need to be booked in advance and can be purchased in our shop on the day of your visit.